plone/training/mastering_plone/dexterity_2.rst

         permission="zope2.View"
         />

 Now the ``/talkview`` can only be used on objects that implement said interface.
-We can now also query the catalog for objects providing this interface :py:meth:`catalog(object_provides="ploneconf.site.interfaces.ITalk")`.
+We can now also query the catalog for objects providing this interface :meth:`catalog(object_provides="ploneconf.site.interfaces.ITalk")`.
 The ``talklistview`` and the ``demoview`` do not get this constraint since they are not only used on talks.

 .. note::

-    Just for completeness sake, this is what would have to happen for the first option (associating the :py:class:`ITalk` interface with a :py:class:`Talk` class):
+    Just for completeness sake, this is what would have to happen for the first option (associating the :class:`ITalk` interface with a :class:`Talk` class):

-    * Create a new class that inherits from :py:class:`plone.dexterity.content.Container` and implements the marker interface.
+    * Create a new class that inherits from :class:`plone.dexterity.content.Container` and implements the marker interface.

       .. code-block:: python